aibolem/spacekit/examples/saturn/docs/readme.md

 # flare0 https://en.wikipedia.org/wiki/Lens_flare

-# is our sun a lens?
+# is our sun a lens of telescope or telescore of light as score sended from M_other galaxys, before we dreif, untill we remember something?

 ![lensflare0](https://github.com/aibolem/spacekit/assets/102619282/80dc030d-c6ab-44a2-94af-f2dc23a850b1)